ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/Chapter09.md

 ~~~~
 + Now, let’s try connecting to the MySQL `server on ruttle` from `ruttle` by using its `IP address` or `name`
 ~~~~
--- will not work
 mysql --user=hugh --host=192.168.1.2 --password=the_password
 ~~~~
 ~~~~
--- will not work
 mysql --user=hugh --host=ruttle.invyhome.com --password=the_password
 ~~~~